Samman-Pali/gopher-client/README.md

 #### General:

-In order to exclude text/binary files that resulted in an error or some overflow, I've decided to return size as 0 in the event of a timeout or max size being exceeded.
+In order to exclude text/binary files that resulted in an error or some overflow, I've decided to return size as `None` in the event of a timeout or max size being exceeded.
 By doing so, I am able to exclude them in the comparison done in `find_largest_and_smallest_files()` function.

 Each time a request is send, I've allowed "room for failure" in the sense that I re-attempt to send requests that fail through an execption handling processes.
 Again this is limited to only 2 attempts to keep the gopher client responsive and functional.
 Request fails have been uncommon so far during my implementation but I am aware that they do occur through connection loss.